SUMP Larnaca

 Our contribution

-In order to move towards a more sustainable mobility model, and to take full advantage of the considerable untapped endogenous potential, the Cyprus government - with support from the EU - has appointed a Consortium led by MIC-HUB to draft a Sustainable Urban Mobility Plan.
+In order to move towards a more sustainable mobility model, and to take full advantage of the considerable untapped potential of the area, the Government of Cyprus, supported by the European Union, appointed a Consortium led by MIC‑HUB to develop the country’s Sustainable Urban Mobility Plan (SUMP).